Next-Generation-Devs/ngrh/src/hooks/use-store/README.md

 The hook parameters 💡:

-- key 🗝️: a unique key to mark your state and be able to call it from the global store.
+- `key` 🗝️: a unique key to mark your state and be able to call it from the global store.
-- initialState 🎚️: the initial state for your stored data (use it when you initilaize your state for the first time).
+- `initialState` 🎚️: the initial state for your stored data (use it when you initilaize your state for the first time, _it defaults to `null`_).

 The hook returns 👉:

-- state 🎚️: the current state.
+- `state` 🎚️: the current state.
-- setState 🔗: a function to change the current state.
+- `setState` 🔗: a function to change the current state.

 We created also a hook called useGlobalStore that returns the store which include all the states in the app and a function to update any of those states.

 The use-global-hook don't need any params and will return 👉:

-- store 🏪: an object that holds all the stored data in the application.
+- `store` 🏪: an object that holds all the stored data in the application.
-- updateStoreData 🔗: a function to update a specific state someplace in the app.
+- `updateStoreData` 🔗: a function to update a specific state someplace in the app.

 ## Examples 💥